domidt/CDA/README.md

 There is also a box with information about the last own transactions and messages about order rejections.

 ### Results page
-After the market timeout, participants see the result page, which provides information about the actual buyback value of the asset and the final profit.
+After the market timeout, participants see the result page, which provides information about the actual buyback value of the asset and the period income.
-I specify the payout function in the function **calc_period_profits()** which reads:
+I specify the profit function in the function **calc_period_profits()** which reads:

 $$
-\pi=\max(\{\text{base payment} + \text{multiplier} * \text{wealthChange}, \text{minimum payment in round}\}).
+\pi=\max(\{\text{base payment} + \text{multiplier} * \text{wealth change}, \text{minimum payment in round}\}).
 $$

-$$ \text{wealthChange}=\frac{\text{final endowment}}{\text{initial endowment}} $$
+$$ \text{wealth change}=\frac{\text{final endowment}}{\text{initial endowment}} $$

 ### Final results page
-In the end of the very last round, participants see a summary of their payoff.
+In the end of the very last round, participants see a summary of their payoff and a table including each period income.
 The final payoff is a random draw of the previous period payoffs defined in the function **calc_final_profit()**.

 ### Admin report
-I implemented a [customised admin report](https://otree.readthedocs.io/en/latest/admin.html#customizing-the-admin-interface-admin-reports) that
+I implemented a [customised admin report](https://otree.readthedocs.io/en/latest/admin.html#customizing-the-admin-interface-admin-reports) that includes participants period profits and a graphic.
+The graphic visualises time series of trading activity in means of best bid, best ask, and transaction prices.
+The entries are defined in the function **vars_for_admin_report()** in ``__init__.py`` and the report's layout is defined in ``_templates/admin_report.html``.

 ## Data download
-I implemented data download of limit orders, transactions, and all kind of orders, as I implemented the download of recordings of the bid-ask spread and a general protocol in line with [ExtraModel](https://otree.readthedocs.io/en/latest/misc/advanced.html#extramodel).
+I implemented [special data tables](https://otree.readthedocs.io/en/latest/misc/advanced.html#extramodel) for limit orders, transactions, and all kind of orders, as I implemented the tables for recordings of the bid-ask spread and a general protocol.
+For these tables, I define [customised data download](https://otree.readthedocs.io/en/latest/admin.html#custom-data-exports) in the respective ``__init__.py`` files.
+Thus, changes in the customised data structure of orders require adjustments of the download process too.

-Especially for the applications with multiple assets, I register entries as stings in JSON format, i.e., {assetID: entry}.
+Especially for the applications with multiple assets, I register entries as stings in JSON format, for example {assetID: entry}.
 These variables may need some attention to decode.
-Currently, I use the package [jsonlite](https://cran.r-project.org/web/packages/jsonlite/index.html).
+Currently, I use the package [jsonlite](https://cran.r-project.org/web/packages/jsonlite/index.html) in [R](https://www.r-project.org/).

+## Settings and parametrisation
 Furthermore, in file ``__init__.py`` you can specify the names of the assets, in the n-assets app via the list ``ASSET_NAMES``.